 Company donations can really help your organisation to meet your fundraising target or it can help a specific project or longer running campaign.
 Although these can’t be implemented as quickly as other forms of corporate giving, they really are worth it in the long run.

 Corporate fundraising really is a win-win situation: companies will profit from a bigger social impact whilst receive the required donations to further build on their mission.
-Your organization can increase donations, receiving of useful materials, and maximising volunteers through using multiple forms of corporate giving.
+Your organisation can increase donations, receiving of useful materials, and maximising volunteers through using multiple forms of corporate giving.